 “Idea” is what the artist gives, like a stone thrown into the water for ripples to be made.
 Idea is the air or sun, anybody can use it and fill themselves according to their own size and shape of his body….
 Instruction painting makes it possible to explore the invisible, the world beyond the existing concept of time and space.
 And then sometimes later, the instructions themselves will disappear and be properly forgotten.” – Y.O.

 Yoko decided upon July 4th as Grapefruit’s publication date, as the book was her personal Declaration of Independence from the narrow definition an ‘artist’ at the time.
 The cover was white, with the title simply hand-written on the front.
-When Yoko received copies of Grapefruit from the printer, she and her then husband Tony Cox sold the book on the streets of Tokyo out of orange crates.
+When Yoko received copies of Grapefruit from the printer, she and her then husband Tony Cox sold the book on the streets of Tokyo out of fruit crates.
 She ended up giving away most of them.

 The book has five sections;

 Music, Painting, Event, Poetry and Object.
 There are dedications to Yoko’s colleagues including John Cage, La Monte Young, Nam June Paik, Isamu Noguchi and Peggy Guggenheim and documentation regarding Ono’s recent exhibitions and performances.
 There is also a sales list of Yoko’s objects (although some are intangible).